Introduction to automated end-to-end testing

 , and I want test_user

 , and I want that default to "4567".
 Right?
-Now, if I update that and I come back into my test, I can get rid of those static values, and I can say, "Hey, I want to use cypress.env
+Now, if I update that and I come back into my test, I can get rid of those static values, and I can say, "Hey, I want to use Cypress.env

 and I want you to go retrieve test_user

-, and I want you to go here and I want you to go retrieve cypress.env('test_user_pass)
+, and I want you to go here and I want you to go retrieve Cypress.env('test_user_pass)

-."
-And if we save that, assuming I didn’t make any typos, it’s using Bob2 now.
+now.
 Which means then, in another environment, I can add those environment variables and it’ll automatically pick those up.

 Alright, now there is one piece I want to mention real quick, and that is you do need to decide on a strategy for managing state.
 Now, this particular slide is about the state of a user since we’re testing a user, but this applies to the state of the application itself as well.
 So, one strategy is you can stub requests.
 Remember I mentioned the intercept?
 So, we could intercept a request to wp-login, catch that, and then return back static information about the cookies and the session information.
 It’s nice because it’s really fast, and I don’t have to have an environment—I don’t have to set up a database.
 But notice he’s grimacing because it requires fixtures.
 Fixtures are the static data that you want to return back.
 If the cookie information and the session information change in the app, I’ve got to remember to go back and update that static information I’ve saved.
 But it’s also not a true end-to-end test, right?
 In an end-to-end test, we really want to try to mimic as close to real-world as possible what the end user is experiencing.